 Introduces the student to the role of the professional nurse.
-Emphasis will be on nursing process, therapeutic communication, therapeutic interventions, and selected practice skills required in the care of clients of culturally diverse populations across the lifespan.
-Theoretical foundations related to the role of the professional nurse will be explored.
+Emphasis will be on nursing process, therapeutic communication, therapeutic interventions, and selected technical skills required for the delivery of care to clients of culturally diverse populations across the lifespan.
+Theoretical foundations related to the role of the professional nurse, illness and disease management, and the design, management and coordination of care will be explored.
 Prerequisite: Admission to the Division of Nursing.
 Co-requisites: NUR 301, 302, 303, 305.
 Fall.